 Loyalty programs generate countless data points on consumer habits, such as average transaction amount, most frequently purchased items, and much more.7 This data, combined with customer contact history, provides organizations with the ammunition needed to proactively prevent future contacts on purchases.
 If a customer purchased a product and experienced an issue, chances are that they may experience a similar issue with a similar product.
 Smart businesses will use this data in concert to push proactive content to customers to reduce the likelihood of a future contact.

 Pretty simple, right?
 Create a program that is easy to understand and use, measure its effectiveness, and use the data available to continuously improve your customers’ experience.
 Seem daunting?
 If so, we’re here to help!

 At Alorica, we are insanely passionate about creating effortless customer experiences, and we would be happy to partner with you to unearth opportunities that drive customer retention while maintaining an amazing customer experience.
-Click here for additional information.
+Learn more about our Customer Experience Management Solutions today.

 - COPC CXMP Industry Insights: Retail, Vol. 2, May 2017